Practical internet banking safety guide

 A well-maintained banking app on an up-to-date phone is a good option, avoiding fake search results and browser extensions.
 Browsing can also be safe if you use a clean profile and a saved bookmark.

-What should I do before banking on public Wi-Fi?
+What should I do before using internet banking on public Wi-Fi?

 Update your device, use the official bank app or bookmark, connect a trusted VPN, avoid large unusual transfers, and ensure MFA and alerts are active.